-Requests for clinical privileges from podiatrists shall be processed and granted in the manner specified in Article III.
-Surgical procedures performed by podiatrists shall be under the supervision of the Chief of Service for Podiatry or his designee.
-All podiatric patients shall receive the same basic medical evaluation as patients admitted to other surgical services.
-A physician appointed to the Medical Staff shall be responsible for the history and physical examination of podiatric patients upon their admission.
-A physician on the Medical Staff shall be responsible for co-managing all podiatric patients at all times during their hospitalization.
-The physician shall also analyze the medical risks and benefits of the proposed treatment as they relate to the existing medical problems.
-The Chief of Service for Podiatry reports administratively to the UH
+Applications for clinical privileges for podiatrists shall be processed and granted in the manner specified in Article III.
+All patient care by podiatrists shall be under the supervision of the Chief of Service and Chair of the Department of Podiatry or his/her designee and this medical care shall be consistent with the standard of care provided to all University Hospital patients.
+A podiatrist who is a member of the medical staff is responsible to ensure that a physician who has an MD or DO degree and is appointed to the Medical Staff shall be responsible for the admission and pre-operative history and physical examination of podiatric patients and for the medical co-management of all podiatric patients during their hospitalization.
+The Chief of Service and Chair of Podiatry shall report administratively to the University Hospital Chief Medical Officer.

-Chief of Staff.

-5.5 Temporary Appointment with Privileges
+5.5 Temporary Privileges